tonishka/tp/docs/UserGuide.md

 <br>

 #### 3.1.3 Deleting a field: `del <FIELDS>`
 On the contact details page, delete any specific contact information of the person by specifying the field (and label) you want to delete.
-The fields that can be deleted are given in the [5.
+Command words for the fields that can be deleted are given in the [5.
 Contact Fields Summary](#5-contact-fields-summary) section.

 `<FIELD>` refers to the contact field you wish to delete, as indicated by its command word.
 Without a `<LABEL>`, the command will delete all information stored in `<FIELD>`.